Student loan debt is a significant financial burden for many Canadians.

 You must complete an application every six months through the National Student Loans Service Centre (NSLSC).
 This program can provide much-needed financial relief for individuals struggling to repay their student loan debt.

 Student loan debts can be forgiven through bankruptcy, alongside other unsecured debts, like credit cards, loans, lines of credit, utilities and taxes.

 You receive legal protection from your creditors during bankruptcy, allowing you to freeze interest on your debts, stop legal action and lift wage garnishments.

 You are eligible for student loan debt relief through bankruptcy if it has been at least seven years since you were a student.
 To file for bankruptcy, you must use a Licensed Insolvency Trustee.

 Bankruptcy hardship provision

-This provision allows the court to look at several factors determining whether you acted in good faith to repay the debt before agreeing to discharge the student loan, such as:
+The court will look at several factors to determine whether you acted in good faith to repay the debt before agreeing to discharge the student loan, such as:

 - How did you use your student loan funds?